 The major goal of our research is to identify the principles and mechanisms by which an ensemble of molecules or cells generate particular dynamic temporal or spatial patterns, and how complex functions emerge from that organisation.
 We are integrating AI into the process of scientific discovery.

-We are an experimental biophysics lab comprising a team of physicists and biologists.
+We are an experimental biophysics lab comprising a team of physicists, computer scientists and biologists.
 We create and develop state-of-the-art quantitative imaging and measurement tools and use them to determine how biological machines and systems function.

 We have used single-molecule approaches to study the dynamics of proteins and protein complexes.
 We developed super-resolution microscopy and single particle tracking approaches to study reactions in living cells.
 We are using AI and automated microscopy to study cell interactions.

 We have been developing software for image classification, segmentation and tracking, based on computer vision and machine learning approaches to data analysis.
 We also build our own imaging hardware.

 CellX is an interdisciplinary project to use automated microscopy, 'omics data, mathematical modelling and artificial intelligence to reverse engineer competitive interactions in cell populations.